 Please read the information below to learn more about the certificate program.
 If you have questions not addressed below, please contact CS1CatOC@uci.edu.

 Applications are currently closed for the 2017-18 cohort.
 We had an overwhelming response showing interest in the program.

-There will be another cohort with the same benefits, the 2018-19 cohort, starting in Spring 2018.
-If you remain interested in the certificate program and potentially joining the next cohort, please fill out this Registration Form.
+Application for the 2018-19 cohort, starting in Spring 2018 is now open.
+If you are interested in the certificate program and potentially joining the 2018-2019 cohort, please fill out this Application Form.

 New UCI Computer Science Teacher Certificate Program

 Currently, California has more than 80,000 job openings in computer science, but only 5,000 computer science graduates eligible to take these jobs.
 In part to address this situation, the California Commission on Teacher Credentialing has approved a new Supplementary Authorization in Computer Science.
 Holders of single subject teaching credentials are eligible to receive this supplementary authorization after receiving college units in computer science courses covering specified topics (except those with credentials in Math, Business or ITE, who are already authorized to teach Computer Science).
 For more detail, see CTC’s Coded Correspondence 16-05.

 Through a special partnership with the Orange County Department of Education and funding from the National Science Foundation, the University of California, Irvine will be offering a certificate program consisting of four courses intended to satisfy these requirements, currently free of charge with support from the NSF for secondary teachers who commit to teach specific computer science courses at their school.
 This certificate program may also be helpful for teachers currently authorized to teach computer science but would like to improve their teaching.

 This two-year program will offer four courses on the following schedule (Total credit units:15):

 (The courses are offered on a rolling schedule from 2017-2019. i.e. the Spring 2017 course will be offered again in Spring 2018 and again in Spring 2019.)